rybakit/msgpack.php/README.md

 | FORCE_FLOAT32      | Forces PHP floats to be packed as 32-bits MessagePack floats  |
 | **FORCE_FLOAT64**  | Forces PHP floats to be packed as 64-bits MessagePack floats  |

-> *Automatically detecting which MessagePack type to use to pack a value (the `DETECT_STR_BIN`/`DETECT_ARR_MAP` mode)
-> adds some overhead which can be noticed when you pack large (16- and 32-bit) arrays or strings.
+> *The type detection mode (`DETECT_STR_BIN`/`DETECT_ARR_MAP`) adds some overhead which can be noticed when you pack
-> However, if you know the value type in advance (for example, you only work with UTF-8 strings
+> large (16- and 32-bit) arrays or strings.
+However, if you know the value type in advance (for example, you only
-> or/and associative arrays), you can eliminate this overhead by forcing the packer to use
+> work with UTF-8 strings or/and associative arrays), you can eliminate this overhead by forcing the packer to use
-> the appropriate type, which will save it from running the auto detection routine.*
+> the appropriate type, which will save it from running the auto-detection routine.
+Another option is to explicitly
+> specify the value type.
+The library provides 2 auxiliary classes for this, `Map` and `Binary`.
+> Check the ["Type transformers"](#type-transformers) section below for details.*

 Examples: